timka/watchdogdev/README.txt

 =====

-    Make sure your watchdog driver is loaded and /dev/watchdog exists and is writeable.
+    Make sure your watchdog driver is loaded and /dev/watchdog exists and is writable.
 If you don't have a watchdog card, you can load the softdog driver which implements software watchdog timer:

         # modprobe softdog